 Engine Communication

-Control Hub works with the engines when you design pipelines and when you run pipelines from jobs.
+Control Hub works with the deployed engines when you design pipelines and when you run pipelines from jobs.

-Engines communicate with the following components:
+Deployed engines communicate with the following components:

 Control Hub

-Engines use encrypted REST APIs to communicate with Control Hub.
+Deployed engines use encrypted REST APIs to communicate with Control Hub.
 Engines initiate outbound connections to Control Hub over HTTPS on port number 443.

-Engines send requests and information to Control Hub.
+Deployed engines send requests and information to Control Hub.
 Control Hub does not directly send requests to engines.
 Instead, Control Hub sends requests using encrypted REST APIs to a messaging queue managed by Control Hub.
 Engines periodically check with the queue to retrieve Control Hub requests.
 For more information, see Engine Requests to Control Hub.

 Web browser